 |Current Weather - Click on a map for forecast, or enter a zip code for a different location.|

 |Julian - Ramona near San Diego||Bakersfield|

 San Bernardino County

-- Greenspot Farms - Apples, other berries,
+- Greenspot Farms - Apples,

 choose and we cut, Precut Christmas trees, Christmas wreaths and boughs,